mtougeron/vcluster-meetup-demo/README.md

 Warning: Thar be dragons here until I clean this up before the meetup...

+1. If you need to build a Kubernetes cluster, [follow this quick-start guide](./cluster-api/README.md)
 1. [Install clusterctl](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl)
 1. Modify `~/.cluster-api/clusterctl.yaml` and add the vcluster provider
     ```yaml